Routing Back to C [Part 1]: Judgment Is the Last Expensive Thing

 int *p = &a; // p holds the address of a

-| Written | Means | In our example |
+| Written | Means | Example |

 |---|---|---|

-a | the value stored in a | 42 |
+a | value stored in a | 42 |

-&a | the address where a lives | 0x40 |
+&a | address where a lives | 0x40 |

-p | the value stored in p, which happens to be an address | 0x40 |
+p | value stored in p (which is an address) | 0x40 |

-*p | “follow the address in p” and give me what’s there | 42 |
+*p | follow p, give me what’s there | 42 |

 name address value